 USC-VHH completed a Community Health Needs Assessment (CHNA) in 2022 as required by state and federal law.
-The CHNA is a primary tool used by USC-VHH to determine its community benefit plan, which outlines how it will give back to the community in the form of health care and other community services to address unmet community health needs.
-The assessment incorporated components of primary data collection and secondary data analysis that focused on the health and social needs of the service area.
+The CHNA is a primary tool used by USC-VHH to inform its community benefit plan, which outlines how it will address significant community health needs.
+The CHNA incorporated community input and analysis of secondary data that focused on the health and social needs of the service area.

-The CHNA examined up-to-date data sources for the service area to present community demographics, social determinants of health, access to health care, birth characteristics, leading causes of death, acute and chronic disease, health behaviors, mental health, substance use, and preventive practices.
-When applicable, these data sets were presented in the context of Los Angeles County, California and were compared to Healthy People 2030 objectives.
+The CHNA examined up-to-date data sources for the service area to assess community demographics, social determinants of health, access to health care, birth characteristics, leading causes of death, acute and chronic disease, health behaviors, mental health, substance use, and preventive practices.
+When possible, community health indicators were compared to Los Angeles County, California, and Healthy People 2030 objectives.

-Targeted interviews were used to gather information and opinions from persons who represent the broad interests of the community served by the hospital.
+Interviews gathered information and opinions from people who represent the broad interests of the community served by the hospital.
 Twelve (12) key stakeholder interviews were conducted in June 2021.
-Interviewees included individuals who are leaders and/or representatives of medically underserved, low-income, and minority populations, local health or other departments or agencies that have current data or other information relevant to the health needs of the community.
-Input was obtained from the Los Angeles County Department of Public Health.
+Interviewees included individuals who are leaders and/or representatives of medically underserved, low-income, and minority populations.
+Staff from the Los Angeles County Department of Public Health and from other local organizations with information about community health needs participated in the process.